linode/docs/docs/security/visualize-server-security-with-the-elk-stack.md

 ## Install Wazuh

-Wazuh can be installed via RPM or DEB packages.
-Follow the section relevant to your Linux distribution.
+Follow the section relevant to your Linux distribution to install the Wazuh components.

 ### RPM Intallation